quorn23/piholeparser/RecentRunLogs/TopLevelScripts/30-Processing-External-Blacklists/TorrentLocker-Ransomware-Payment-Sites-Domain-Blocklist.md

 ## Pinging Source To Check Host Availability
 ## Checking File Header
 ## Determining Host Availability
-* TorrentLocker-Ransomware-Payment-Sites-Domain-Blocklist List Marked As Dead.
-Sun May 27 02:57:45 UTC 2018
+* TorrentLocker-Ransomware-Payment-Sites-Domain-Blocklist List Already Marked As Dead.
+Mon May 28 03:36:28 UTC 2018
+## Checking If List Updated Online
+## Determining Download Attempt
+## Attempting To Download List
+## Checking File Size
+* TorrentLocker-Ransomware-Payment-Sites-Domain-Blocklist List Was An Empty File After Download.
+Mon May 28 03:36:48 UTC 2018
+## Attempting Creation Of Mirror File
+## Parsing List
+## Checking Parsed File Size
+* TorrentLocker-Ransomware-Payment-Sites-Domain-Blocklist List Was Killed By The Parsing Process.
+It will be skipped in the future.
+Mon May 28 03:36:48 UTC 2018